cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 A detailed security analysis of SLH-DSA is beyond the scope of this specification, see {{FIPS-205}} for additional details.

-The following considerations SHOULD apply to all parameter sets described in this specification, unless otherwise noted.
+The following considerations apply to all parameter sets described in this specification.

 ## Validating public keys